antonyaswinkumar/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:
+1. Import the required libraries for logistic regression.
-1. Load the placement dataset and remove unnecessary columns and duplicate values.
+2. Load the placement dataset and remove unnecessary columns and duplicate values.
-2. Convert categorical data into numerical values using Label Encoding.
+3. Convert categorical data into numerical values using Label Encoding.
-3. Split the dataset into training and testing sets, then train the Logistic Regression model.
+4. Split the dataset into training and testing sets, then train the Logistic Regression model.
-4. Predict the results, calculate accuracy, and display the confusion matrix and classification report.
+5. Predict the results, calculate accuracy, and display the confusion matrix and classification report.

 ## Program:
 ```